 Venom was an unexpectedly massive hit for Sony Pictures, grossing over $800 million worldwide and passing every X-Men movie at the box office, which has been a massive boost for their burgeoning Spider-Villains universe.
 Considering how much money it has made already, it stands to reason that Sony's spinoff universe is only going to get bigger from here.

-And that means Venom 2 is understandably central to those plans, with a potential release date of October 2, 2020, which has been staked out for a Sony Marvel sequel.
+And that means Venom 2 is understandably central to those plans, with a release date of October 2, 2020.
 Tom Hardy is expected to return considering his interest in the continuing as the anti-hero on the big screen and not to mention the fact that he's contracted for multiple sequels.
 Plus, Venom has already teased what Venom 2's story will be: Venom's post-credits scene revealed Woody Harrelson as symbiotic Carnage, thus setting him up as the antagonist of Venom 2.